 Bowls of biscuits on the bar means your pup will love this pub just as much as you do.
 Be advised: Ypres Castle Inn can only be accessed by walking the historic Gun Garden steps—stone stairs that go down the cliff and to the pub.

 Now that you know which dog-friendly pubs in Rye to dine at, it’s time to figure out where you and your four-legged companion will stay while you’re visiting.
-Our Pawesome Pads offer a home-away-from-home as you and your furry family member explore the scenic beaches of Camber Sands, tranquil countryside, and, of course, the dog-friendly pubs of Rye.
+Our Pawesome Pads, like Driftwood and Sea Breeze, offer a home-away-from-home as you and your furry family member explore the scenic beaches of Camber Sands, tranquil countryside, and, of course, the dog-friendly pubs of Rye.